Expected satiety: Determinants

-Expectations about the post-ingestive effects of a food are learned over time.
-In particular, it would appear that the expected satiety and expected satiation of foods increases as they become familiar.
+Expectations about the effects of a food are learned over time.
+It would appear that the expected satiety and expected satiation of foods increases as they become familiar.

-Expectations are also thought to be governed by the orosensory characteristics of food.
-Even subtle changes to the flavor or texture of food can have a marked effect.
+Subtle changes to the flavor or texture of food can have a marked effect.
 Expected satiation may be higher in foods that have a higher protein content, and in those that require more chewing and that are eaten slowly.
-Remarkably, it also appears that the expected satiety and expected satiation of foods is influenced by their perceived weight.
+Expected satiety and expected satiation of foods may be influenced by their perceived weight.